Nature and conservation

 Check at the visitor centre for up-to-date information on weather and track conditions.

-Call in to the Department of Conservation's Paparoa National Park Visitor Centre and see what Punakaiki has to offer.
+Call into the visitor centre and see what Punakaiki has to offer.
 Walks, weather and track information, conservation products and services, and a visitor reservation/booking facility for your accommodation, activity and transport requirements.
 Open seven days.